Reviews You Can Rely On

 $130

-We researched some of the most popular weight vests on the market and then narrowed down our selection to the top contenders to purchase and test in this review.
-As we waited for the vests to arrive, we devised a comprehensive testing plan to showcase their best and worst attributes.
-Our metrics help create an in-depth analysis for the evaluation of each vest.
+We researched some of the most popular options on the market, narrowing our selection to only the very best weight vests to purchase and test side-by-side.
+We devised a comprehensive testing plan to showcase each vest style, highlighting the nuanced differences that end up separating the best from the rest.
+Our metrics help create an in-depth and objective analysis for the evaluation of each vest.

 • Performance (35% of overall score weighting)